google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E02-designing-for-standards.md

 project_path: /web/_project.yaml
 book_path: /web/shows/_book.yaml
 description: Bruce Lawson talks about designing for standards, and not just one browser.
-We also cover Styleable, a CSS preprocessor that they are working on at Wix.
+We also cover Stylable, a CSS preprocessor developed at Wix.
 {# wf_blink_components: N/A #}
 {# wf_updated_on: 2018-11-05 #}
 {# wf_published_on: 2018-05-21 #}